 Cold climates favor citrus aromas in white wines and tart red fruit flavors, like cranberries, in reds.

 Warm Weather Wine Regions

 Warm weather does the exact opposite.
 As a result, you can source full-bodied, plump wines high in alcohol and body from regions like Napa Valley in California, Southern Australia, or the Italian island of Sicily.
-Grapes that do well in warmer climates are Cabernet Sauvignon, Shiraz, Zinfandel, and Tempranillo.
+Cabernet Sauvignon, Shiraz, Zinfandel, and Tempranillo are grapes that do well in warmer climates.

 The weather has a further impact on how we perceive wine.
 Warm climates develop ripe fruit aromas for red wines and even tropical fruit scents in whites.